-- 13. (1) Before submitting a plan to the regulator, a permit holder must give the information set out in subsection (2) to the following persons or other entities: - (a) a person who occupies land that is located within the emergency planning zone; - (b) a local authority, if - (i) any part of the emergency planning zone is located within the boundary of the local authority's territory, or - (ii) the local authority is identified in the plan as a party to a mutual aid agreement; - (c) the government of Canada, if an existing building or structure owned by the government of Canada is within the emergency planning zone; - (d) a local Indigenous nation; - (e) a rights holder, if an area subject to a right of the rights holder is located within the emergency planning zone; - (f) the ministry of the minister responsible for the administration of the Transportation Act and the municipal council, if any part of the emergency planning zone is located within a municipality and within the right of way of an arterial highway or municipal highway; - (g) a health authority, if any part of the emergency planning zone is located within the geographic area for which the health authority is responsible; - (h) the operator of an airport, if part of the airport zoning area for the airport is located within the emergency planning zone. - (2) The information given under subsection (1) must include all of the following: - (a) the name and contact information of the permit holder; - (b) a map that shows the location of the emergency planning zone in relation to - (i) roads, including energy resource roads, - (ii) dwellings, schools and public facilities, and - (iii) private property the permit holder has identified in a plan as property that may potentially be used by the public in an emergency; - (c) a description of - (i) the site-specific hazards and risks of the energy resource activity that is the subject of the plan, - (ii) how the permit holder's response to an emergency may affect the person or other entity receiving the information, - (iii) how the permit holder will notify the person or other entity receiving the information if and when the permit holder thinks the person or other entity should shelter in place or evacuate in an emergency, and - (iv) how the person or other entity receiving the information can get to safety in an emergency; - (d) a statement requesting that the person or other entity receiving the information provide to the permit holder - (i) the name and contact information of a contact person,
+• - • 13.
+(1) Before submitting a plan to the commission, a permit holder must give the information set out in subsection (2) to the following persons or other entities:

+- (a) a person who occupies land that is located within the emergency planning zone; - (b) a local authority, if - (i) any part of the emergency planning zone is located within the boundary of the local authority's territory, or - (ii) the local authority is identified in the plan as a party to a mutual aid agreement; - (c) the government of Canada, if an existing building or structure owned by the government of Canada is within the emergency planning zone; - (d) a local Indigenous nation; - (e) a rights holder, if an area subject to a right of the rights holder is located within the emergency planning zone; - (f) the ministry of the minister responsible for the administration of the Transportation Act and the municipal council, if any part of the emergency planning zone is located within a municipality and within the right of way of an arterial highway or municipal highway; - (g) a health authority, if any part of the emergency planning zone is located within the geographic area for which the health authority is responsible; - (h) the operator of an airport, if part of the airport zoning area for the airport is located within the emergency planning zone. - (2) The information given under subsection (1) must include all of the following: - (a) the name and contact information of the permit holder; - (b) a map that shows the location of the emergency planning zone in relation to - (i) roads, including oil and gas roads, - (ii) dwellings, schools and public facilities, and - (iii) private property the permit holder has identified in a plan as property that may potentially be used by the public in an emergency; - (c) a description of - (i) the site-specific hazards and risks of the oil and gas activity that is the subject of the plan, - (ii) how the permit holder's response to an emergency may affect the person or other entity receiving the information, - (iii) how the permit holder will notify the person or other entity receiving the information if and when the permit holder thinks the person or other entity should shelter in place or evacuate in an emergency, and - (iv) how the person or other entity receiving the information can get to safety in an emergency; - (d) a statement requesting that the person or other entity receiving the information provide to the permit holder - (i) the name and contact information of a contact person, - (ii) a description of how the person or other entity may be affected by an emergency, and - (iii) if the person or other entity is a local Indigenous nation, a description of any sites or areas in the emergency planning zone that are likely to be in